simog-dev/Ready-Whisper/README.md

 - **Automated Directory Handling:** Processes all audio files within specified directories and organizes transcriptions accordingly.
 - **Error Handling:** Gracefully handles errors during transcription, ensuring uninterrupted processing of remaining files.

-## Model

-This script uses the "turbo" model of Whisper, which is the best in terms of transcription accuracy and computation performance.

 ## Installation

 1. **Clone the repository:**